Trambled/OzarkClient/README.md

 4. do gradlew build, after that it should build

-5. Go into the file, look for build > libs > then you should see three .jar files, the one that has -all in front of it is the jar file you should use.
+5. Go into the file, look for build > libs > then you should see three .jar files, the one that has -all in end of it is the jar file you should use.

 u also need a JDK, a free one is adopt open jdk https://adoptopenjdk.net/